WeblateOrg/weblate/docs/admin/admin.rst

 The management interface offer administration settings under the :file:`/management/` URL.
-It is available for users signed in with admin privileges, accessable by using the wrench icon top right:
+It is available for users signed in with admin privileges, accessible by using the wrench icon top right:

 .. image:: /images/support.png